+How do hackers hack big companies?
 With enough patience and will, even the most secure system can be compromised by dedicated cybercriminals with expertise.
-What really matters is how fast a company can react to security flaws, patch holes, learn, respond, train, and continue to strengthen security measures and on-going processes against cyberattacks.
+What really matters is how fast a company can react to security flaws, patch holes, learn, respond, train, and continue to strengthen security measures and ongoing processes against cyberattacks.

 Unless processes are put in place to constantly review security systems, improve products, learn from failures, and keep administrators and staff trained, the cybersecurity defenses in any organization will remain weak against Advanced Persistent Threats (APTs).